AICONSlab/HippMapp3r/docs/install.md

         conda env remove --name hippmapper

 2. Install dependencies

-        pip install -e .[{option}] -process-dependency-links

-    If the computer you are using has a GPU, replace "option" with "hippmapper_gpu".
-Otherwise, replace it with "hippmapper"
+    If the computer you are using has a GPU:

+        pip install -e .[hippmapper_gpu]

+    If not:

+        pip install -e .[hippmapper]

 3. Test the installation by running